ousc/ng2-window/readme.md

 ## Contribution

 We welcome community contributions and pull requests.
-To contribute to `angular-windowx`, please fork the repository and open a pull request.
+To contribute to `ng2-window`, please fork the repository and open a pull request.